TodePond/GulfOfMexico/README.md

 f inverse(a) => 1/a!
 ```

-Sice `union` is also a combination of the word `function`, it's perfectly valid to use it too:
+Since `union` is also a combination of the word `function`, it's perfectly valid to use it too:
 ```java
 union addMore(a, b, c) => a + b + c!
 ```